 NB.
-There may be slight changes to the curriculum during the course of 2022 due to staffing and text availability or other unforeseen obstacles.
+There may be slight changes to the curriculum during the course of 2023 due to staffing and text availability or other unforeseen obstacles.
+You are not guaranteed your elective of choice.

 FIRST SEMESTER

 CHOOSE ONE PAPER AND ONE ELECTIVE